matryx/MatryxPlatform/README.md

     r.getSubmissions().then(ss => s = contract(ss.pop(), IMatryxSubmission));0
     ```

 8. Switch back to the first account and select the Submission as a winner
     ```
     t.accountNumber = 0
     t.selectWinners([[s.address], [1]], rData)
     ```

+9. Finally, check the balance of your Submission.
+You should see it was rewarded 10 MTX
+    ```
+    token.balanceOf(s.address).then(fromWei)
+    ```
 ---
 -The Matryx Team